All Episodes

 Well, the chick news is back to cable TV, folks.

-Uh we're sitting here, you take your average 30-minute sweep, and you get two or three stories on evil husbands murdering their wives.
+You take your average 30-minute sweep and you get two or three stories on evil husbands murdering their wives.

-Uh, and you get a the obligatory car chase uh out there.
+And you get the obligatory car chase out there.

-Despite all the NIE news and the report that we've got tonight, the drive by is a little excited about this Senate all night or tonight.
+Despite all the NIE news and the report that we've got tonight, the drive-by's a little excited about this Senate all-nighter tonight.

-And they uh they love being able to uh to report it.
+And they love being able to report it.

-From the Waterbury Republican American newspaper, November 19, 2005, 24 Iraqis were killed in the city of Aditha.
+From the Waterbury Republican American newspaper, November 19th, 2005, 24 Iraqis were killed in the city of Haditha.

-The uh the day after a roadside bomb there had killed a U.S. Marine.
+The day after a roadside bomb there had killed a U.S. Marine.

-Faster than you can say war crimes, neighbors anonymously were telling reporters that Marines had massacred innocent, unarmed civilians and journalists and anti-war agitators were comparing the incident to the Me Lai Massacre in Vietnam in 1968.
+Faster to you can say war crimes, neighbors anonymously were telling reporters that Marines had massacred innocent unarmed civilians, and journalists and anti-war agitators were comparing the incident to the Mi Lai massacre in Vietnam in 1968.

-The Marine Corps later charged three enlisted men with murder and four officers with failing to investigate the killings properly, thoroughly pleasing the John Cut and Run Mertha crowd.
+The Marine Corps later charged three enlisted men with murder and four officers with failing to investigate the killings properly, thoroughly pleasing the John Cut and Run Murtha crowd.

 Our troops overreacted because of the pressure on them.